-No exhibition has actually addressed the topic of Native peoples in the Caribbean after 1492.
-Native peoples, represented by the durable elements of their material culture, are contained in museums within the pre-colonial moment.
-To frame an exhibition that emphasizes the survival and contemporary vitality of these indigenous peoples is an intimidating task.
-But such is the upcoming “Taíno: Native Heritage and Identity in the Caribbean,” now under preparation for the Smithsonian’s National Museum of the American Indian, Gustav Heye Center in New York City.
+No exhibition has actually addressed the topic of Indigenous peoples in the Caribbean after 1492.
+Indigenous peoples, represented by the durable elements of their material culture, are often displayed in museums as stories of the past.
+To frame an exhibition that emphasizes the survival and contemporary vitality of the contemporary Taíno movement, led by the descendants of the Caribbean's first peoples is an intimidating task.
+But such is the bilingual, traveling show "Caribbean Indigenous Resistance: Taíno Live On!" that is based on the Smithsonian's 2017 showing of “Taíno: Native Heritage and Identity in the Caribbean,” at the National Museum of the American Indian, Gustav Heye Center in New York City.

-In another lifetime—2008—I first approached the archeological Native American collections at the Smithsonian’s American Indian and Natural History museums with an interest in the history of the collections themselves.
+In another lifetime—2008—I first approached the Indigenous archeological collections at the Smithsonian’s American Indian and Natural History museums with an interest in the history of the collections themselves.
 How were these artifacts first collected, and how did they end up at the Smithsonian?
 What were the political contexts, the ideologies behind collecting and the market forces at hand?
 About the time I was poking around collections, I heard someone in the Smithsonian leadership talk about the Taíno movement in Puerto Rico, and I thought to myself, “How’s that possible?
 Indians in Puerto Rico are extinct.”

 Linguists and then archeologists of the 19th century used Taíno to group together the various Arawak-speaking peoples in the Greater Antilles, Bahamas and Virgin Islands.
-While archeology and historical texts show important trade, political and kinship relationships that connected Native communities across these islands, there’s a stark limit to understanding the past identities of their ancestral societies.
+While archeology and historical texts show important trade, political and kinship relationships that connected Indigenous communities across these islands, there’s a stark limit to understanding the past identities of their ancestral societies.

 For many audiences who consider these artifacts as part of their heritage, they arouse powerful questions about ancestry and invoke a sense of unresolved history regarding the colonial encounter between European, African, Indigenous and other peoples in the Caribbean.